NathanRVance/homelinuxserver/about.md

 -Lord Acton

 This situation has historically been seen in both politics and economics, but can be seen in software as well.
 The basic question of where power should rest can be summarized as follows:
- * Who gets to create legislation, a leader or the people who live under it?
+ * Who gets to create legislation?
+A leader?
+Or the people who live under the law?
- * Who gets to design the economy, the state or the people who work and do commerse in it?
+ * Who gets to design the economy?
+The state?
+Or the people who work and do commerce in the economy?
- * Who gets to design software, a company or the people who use it?
+ * Who gets to design software?
+A company?
+Or the people who use the software?
  * In general, who should have power?
 A trusted entitiy?
 Or the people who are vulnerable to that power?

-This question has been answered different ways throughout history.
+This question has been answered in different ways throughout history.
 Here are a few contrasting examples:

 |---
 | Field | Definition | Implication |